 Stacey is mum to 3 children.
 Her middle child has Williams Syndrome.
 She couldn’t believe when she googled the definition of Williams Syndrome and saw that parents referred to it as ‘cocktail party syndrome’ – which couldn’t be more accurate – her son loves to laugh and is the life of the party!
 She is passionate about making sure her son is included and lives his best life in the community with the same opportunities as his peers.

-Stacey is Executive Officer of Kindred.
+Stacey is the Chief Executive Officer of Kindred.
 She draws upon her lived experience and knowledge of evidence-based strategies to support and empower other families with the skills and resources to help their child and family.